jared-nishikawa/after-hours/classes/README.md

     print(alerts)
 ```

 Ok... but hang on.
 Someone once told me to try to avoid using global variables.
+Furthermore, what if I want to change `prod` later to something besides `"prod05"`?
 Maybe we should just pass in `prod` as a parameter to all these functions.
 ```python
 def connect(prod):
     send_connection_request(prod)